wp-plugins/site-creation-wizard/readme.txt

 === Site Creation Wizard ===
-Contributors: yianniy
+Contributors: yianniy,yitg
 Tags: wpmu, admin, administration, buddypress, site creation, more privacy options, site template Requires at least: 3.0
-Tested up to: 3.0.4
+Tested up to: 3.1
-Stable tag: 2.1.1
+Stable tag: 2.2

 Allow users to create a site using predefined templates.
 Compatible with BuddyPress and More Privacy Options.